joergzdarsky/ioBroker.syncthing/README.md

 ## Changelog

+#### 0.1.3
+* (joergzdarsky) changed stopAdapter function and added clearTimeout function.
+* (joergzdarsky) merge with Core Files/Testing Update and adapter-core by Apollon77.

 #### 0.1.2
-* (joergzdarsky) updated version with all folder information provided by the Syncthing folder endpoint."
+* (joergzdarsky) updated version with all folder information provided by the Syncthing folder endpoint.

 #### 0.1.1
 * (joergzdarsky) fixed version with scheduler mode and correct adapter.stop handling (after the request).